davideleoni90/TinysOSClassMonitoring/README.md

   <p> Thanks to this tool it is possible to monitor a class and this is achieved in two steps:
     <ol type="1">
       <li> DATA COLLECTION: a wireless sensors network (WSN) continuously acquires data about movements of the people attending lectures</li>
-      <li> DATA VISUALIZATION AND STORAGE: a Java applet collects data from the network, gives a graphical representation of the topology
+      <li> DATA VISUALIZATION AND STORAGE: a Java application collects data from the network, gives a graphical representation of the topology
         of the network (as it evolves over time) and upload data to an online repository.</li>
     </ol>
     <img src="https://github.com/davideleoni90/TinysOSClassMonitoring/blob/master/Images/architecture.jpeg" alt="Architecture">